List of Days of Our Lives characters introduced in the 1980s: Tamara Price

 In 2015, Sal Stowers joined the cast as Abe and Tamara's daughter, Lani.
-It is revealed that Tamara gave to Lani after she left town in 1987 and raised the girl in Miami.
+It is revealed that Tamara gave birth to Lani after she left town in 1987 and raised the girl in Miami.
 Tamara gets married and raises Lani with her husband.
 In the summer of 2018, Soap Opera Digest reported that Tamara was deceased.
 However, in 2019 Lani reveals that Tamara is alive and living in Miami.

 On October 19, 2019, it was announced that McCoo would reprise beginning November 1, 2019.
 The series also cast McCoo's real life husband, Billy Davis Jr. in a guest role.
 Tamara returns to witness Lani's marriage to Eli Grant (Lamon Archey).
 Head writer Ron Carlivati said of the return: "Anytime we do a wedding, you want it to be as big and festive as possible.
 Obviously, your mind goes to the family and friends, and given our lovely limitations of daytime, we do what we can.
 And so one person that we really did want was Tamara Price."
 While some sources had reported the character's death, Carlivati turned to the writing team to research if Tamara's death had ever been acknowledged onscreen.
 Once they confirmed Tamara was alive, "We reached out," and despite her busy touring schedule, "it worked out."
 Not only would Tamara be in attendance, Carlivati revealed that Tamara was set to sing at the wedding.
 The actress returned again when Lani finally marries Eli in the summer of 2020.
-In 2021, legendary actress Jackée Harry joined the cast as Tamara's sister, Paulina.
+In 2021, actress Jackée Harry joined the cast as Tamara's sister, Paulina.
 On July 22, 2021, Marla Gibbs was cast in the role of Olivia Price, Paulina and Tamara's mother.